 Advisory action: requests for an opinion in the context of growing public action as regards the transition

 The green transition prioritised by the French government and parliament has prompted the adoption of new regulatory frameworks in various sectors.
-In this context, and pursuant to Article L. 462-1 of the French Commercial Code (Code de commerce), the Autorité may be asked to consider draft bills that present sustainable development considerations in interaction with competition issues.
+In this context, and pursuant to Article L. 462-1 of the French Commercial Code (Code de commerce), the Autorité may be asked to consider draft laws that present sustainable development considerations in interaction with competition issues.

 For example, in 2021, the Autorité was asked to give its opinion on the criteria for allocating contracts for the collection, transport and regeneration of used oils as part of the implementation of a new extended producer responsibility (EPR) scheme for mineral or synthetic lubricating or industrial oils.